amouat/dim/README.md

 vimrc.
 You can safely play with dim without worrying about breaking your existing Vim configuration.

+You can read more about bundling applications with Docker and the thinking behind Dim on the [container-solutions blog](http://container-solutions.com/2014/10/wrapping-desktop-apps-docker/).

 *Warning:* This is an experimental project and its use could potentially result in data loss.
 Please be careful if you use it to edit valuable documents.